bkdotcom/SimpleCache/CONTRIBUTING.md

 ## License

-Note that Scrapbook is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.
+Note that bdk/SimpleCache is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.